Diagnostic and Comparative Analysis of Dark Energy Models with $q(z)$ Parametrizations

+where $O_i$ represents the observed data, $E_i$ denotes the model's predicted values, and $\sigma_i$ represents the uncertainties associated with the data.
 The reduced chi-square is a normalized version of the chi-square statistic that accounts for the degrees of freedom in the analysis \cite{tauscher2018new}.
 It is obtained by dividing ${{\chi}^2_{\text{min}}}$ by the number of degrees of freedom, typically denoted as $\nu$.
 The formula for ${{\chi}^2_{\text{red}}}$ is: